Last8-LLC/workerShare/README.md

 ### `WorkerShare.messageAll(message)`
 Posts a message to all workers.
 ### `WorkerShare.workers`
-An array of workers hired by the method.
+The current amount of workers employed by the class.
+## `WorkerShare.onAllComplete`
+A function that is executed when all workers have exited.
+The method takes in no arguments.

 ## `function receiveData(onMessageEvent): Record<string|number, any>`
 Function that should be called by the worker thread to process data.
 Returns the subscribed data.